Ajahn Buddhadasa

 Buddhadasa (27 May 1906 – 25 May 1993) was a Thai Buddhist monk.
 Known as an innovative reinterpreter of Buddhist doctrine and Thai folk beliefs, he fostered a reformation in conventional religious perceptions in his home country, Thailand, as well as abroad.
 He developed a personal view that those who have penetrated the essential nature of religions consider "all religions to be inwardly the same", while those who have the highest understanding of dhamma feel "there is no religion".
+Buddhadasa was also known for his political engagement and developed a form of Buddhist socialism he called "Dhammic socialism".